tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

-   complete data of the received events in a FIFO queue; the thread and the callback must be able to handle an *arbitrary* number of events, possibly limited just by the available memory and/or the required performances; moreover, a high-mark threshold must be setup on the FIFO in order to alert for an overloaded Event Subscriber
+   complete data of the received events in a FIFO queue; the thread and the callback must be able to handle an *arbitrary* number of events, possibly limited just by the available memory and/or the required performance; moreover, a high-mark threshold must be setup on the FIFO in order to alert for an overloaded Event Subscriber

 #. one additional thread, acting as consumer of the FIFO, is in charge
-   of pushing the data into the database, preserving the event data time stamp too; the code to access the database engine shall be structured to allow the use of different (MySQL, Oracle, etc...)
+   of pushing the data into the database back-end, preserving the event data time-stamp; the code to access the database engine shall be structured to allow the use of different back-ends (MySQL, Oracle, etc...)

 #. the device server methods, commands and attributes, must allow to
    perform the following operations: